Soumya-Daev/Card-game/README.md

-# Drum-kit
+# Card-Game
-A drum-kit music generator machine using tkinter and python.
+A memory game with cards using tkinter and python.